 - Another compound in coffee, cafestol, is known to increase blood cholesterol levels

-While cacao is packed with health benefits, there are some tricks to getting the most out of it.
+While cacao is packed with health benefits, there are some tricks for maximizing its impact on your health.
 For example, research indicates that adding milk to cacao might inhibit the absorption of the antioxidants we just discussed.

-As a result, if you’d like to try cacao as a replacement for coffee, the first step is sourcing your cacao powder or tablet: It’s available in various health food stores, on Amazon, or online from my favorite local producer, Ah Cacao.
+If you’d like to try cacao as a replacement for coffee, the first step is sourcing your cacao powder or tablet.
+Cacao is available in various health food stores, on Amazon, and many other online retailers.

-- Look for a higher fat content.
-Yep, you read that right.
-The really good cacao with lots of flavor (and therefore is more satisfying and you won't need to use as much) has as much as 24 percent more fat than the cheap stuff.
+Seek out a higher fat content.
+That’s not a misprint.
+If you opt for high-quality cacao with lots of flavor, which is naturally more satisfying so you need less, it has as much as 24 percent more fat than the cheap stuff.

-- Avoid packages labeled “ground chocolate” as this is basically powdered chocolate bars and contain significant amounts of added sugars, fats, and other ingredients you are trying to avoid in the first place.
+Avoid packages labeled “ground chocolate.”
+They essentially contain powdered chocolate bars and contain significant amounts of added sugars, fats, and other ingredients you are trying to avoid in the first place.
 Make sure the only ingredient is cacao.

-Once you’re stocked up follow this traditional recipe for drinking cacao.
+Once you’re stocked up, follow this traditional recipe for drinking cacao.
 You will need:

 - 2–3 tablespoons of cacao powder

 To make, heat the milk or water in a pan until the first bubble pops.
 Remove from heat.
 Using a whisk, beat in the chocolate until completely dissolved.
 Heat again until a froth begins to rise.
 Remove from the heat and beat a second time and half-fill each cup before whisking the remaining chocolate until frothy.
 Finally, add the remaining foamed chocolate to each cup.

 Your homemade cacao can be spiced up by adding any of the following ingredients during the heating phase: vanilla beans or extract, orange or lime zest, honey, chile pasilla, or nutmeg.